AN BULKENS

 Fellow Practitioners

-Case Workshops are for practitioners interested in psychoanalysis and psychoanalytic psychotherapy, who wish to approach each case with fresh eyes - setting aside preconceived knowledge and staying as close as possible to the material, to the speech of the patient.
+The Case Workshop is for practitioners interested in psychoanalysis and psychoanalytic psychotherapy who wish to approach each case with fresh eyes - setting aside preconceptions and staying as close as possible to the material, to the patient’s speech.

 ABOUT AN

-I am a clinical psychologist (University of Ghent) from Belgium, but I have lived in Northern California since 2002.
-I earned a Master’s in Counseling Psychology from the Wright Institute in Berkeley, CA. I am a licensed Marriage and Family Therapist in California.
+I am a clinical psychologist (University of Ghent) from Belgium and a licensed Marriage and Family Therapist in California.
+Since 2002, I have lived in Northern California.
+I hold a Master’s in Counseling Psychology from the Wright Institute in Berkeley.

 I have more than twenty years of experience working with children, adults, and families.
-I am also an active member of Lacanian Compass, linked to the New Lacanian School and the World Association of Psychoanalysis.
+I continue to engage in ongoing formation within the Lacanian orientation.
+I am an active member of Lacanian Compass, affiliated with the New Lacanian School and the World Association of Psychoanalysis.